-How to Break a Dog from Chasing Cats
+How to Stop a Dog from Chasing Cats

-Most dogs experience the urge to chase cats, especially breeds with strong drives to pursue what they consider as prey.
-For other dogs, they are overcome with their desire to play, often wrongly assuming that cats love to play tag and roughhouse as much as any other canine.
+Most dogs experience the urge to chase cats, especially breeds with strong drives to pursue what they consider as prey (aka: small animals).
+For other dog breeds, they are overcome with their desire to play, often wrongly assuming that cats love to play tag and roughhouse as much as any other canine.
 However innocent your dog’s intentions may be when chasing cats, the pursuit causes stress and fear for our feline friends.
 Similarly, it also poses a threat to the dog, as the cat may claw in defense.
 We don’t want any scratched eyes or noses!

-It is best to start training when your dog is still a puppy if you have the chance, but we all know that this is not always the case.
+It is best to start training for good behavior when your new dog is still a puppy if you have the chance, but we all know that this is not always the case.
 From adopting rescue dogs to introducing a cat into the family after your dog has reached adulthood, the opportunity is not always available.
-Regardless of the situation you are in, the following training tips are some of the most successful tactics for ensuring the safety and happiness of both your dog and cat.
-Remember that this is a multi-faceted approach that won’t change your dog’s behavior overnight, but is a process that takes time for growth and development.
+Regardless of the situation you are in, the following training tips are some of the most successful tactics for ensuring the safety and happiness of both cats and dogs.
+Remember that this is a multi-faceted approach that won’t change your dog’s high prey drive overnight, but is a process that takes time for growth and development.

-If you do have a family cat in the house, then it is important to make sure that they have a safe place to go to when they are feeling stressed.
+If you do have a family cat in the house, then it is important to make sure that they have a safe place to go to when they are feeling stressed or need a time-out.
 Cat towers or smaller cat doors that lead outside or to a separate room are great safe areas for cats.
-This way, your cat has their personal space away from the dog, as well as a place to escape in the case that your dog’s actions get too out of hand.
+This way, your dog is not always in the presence of the cat, and you cat has a place to escape to until your dog start exhibiting calm behavior.

 “Leave It” - A Positive Reinforcement: